 Tiffany Lamp – Nasturtium Shade with Mosaic Turtleback Tile Base

-This “Nasturtium Shade with Mosaic Turtleback Tile Base is a Tiffany Lamp probably designed by Clara Driscoll.
-For the Tiffany design studio designers, the colour was more important than the correct form.
-In many of the flower designed Tiffany Lamps, the form came secondary to the colour esthetic.
-In this example texture and colour take precedence over botanical accuracy.
+This “Nasturtium Shade with Mosaic Turtleback Tile Base is a Tiffany Lamp, probably designed by Clara Driscoll.
+For the Tiffany design studio designers, the color was more important than the correct form.
+In many of the flower designed Tiffany Lamps, the form came secondary to the color esthetic.
+In this example, texture and color take precedence over botanical accuracy.

-- A number and glass colour is written on the pattern piece
+- A number and glass color is written on the pattern piece

 - The glass is laid over pattern and traced

 - The glass pieces are cut and ground to their shape

 - The glass pieces are cleaned, and copper foil is applied to the edges